sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 Jittery lines on a y-axis
 ----

-The following image shows using the Y Overlap parameter to ignore "jitter" on the y-axis, where two lines that should be perfectly aligned are not  (for example, as the result of a low-quality scan or because of handwriting).
+The following image shows using the Y Overlap parameter to ignore vertical misalignment or "jitter" in lines (for example, as the result of a low-quality scan or because of handwriting).

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/merge_lines_example_yoverlap.png)